Thiird/Thiird.github.io/src/blogs/2.embedded_systems_intro/text.md

 <h1 id="what-is-it">1.
 What's an Embedded System?</h1>
 Embedded Systems, <span tt="ES">ES</span> from now on, is an application field that merges computer science, electrical engineering and mechanical engineering to create electronic systems for specific use cases.

-Before moving forward, it's important to define the distinction between an <em>electrical</em> and an <em>electronic</em> system.
+It's important to define the distinction between an <em>electrical</em> and an <em>electronic</em> system.

-Electrical means anything where "current flows through wires", like motors and lighting.
+Electrical means anything where "current flows through wires", like motors, simple wirings and lighting.
 Electronic means anything where "current flows through active components that perform computation", like diodes, transistor and ultimately computers.

-Not all computers are referred to as Embedded Systems though: any general purpose computer like desktop PCs, laptops or smartphones, is typically not considered an embedded system.
+Not all computers are referred to as Embedded Systems though: any general purpose computer like desktop PCs, laptops or smartphones, is *not* an embedded system.

 Some <span tt="ES">ES</span> examples are:
 - <span tt="keyboard">computer keyboard</span>